MJKWoolnough/tvdb/README.md

 ```
 Refresh retrieves a new authentication token without having to use the login
 credentials.
 Each token only lasts 24 hours and refresh can only be used in that
-time-frame
+time-frame.

 #### func (*Conn) RemoveFavorite

 ```go
 func (c *Conn) RemoveFavorite(id uint64) error
 ```
-RemoveFavorite removes a show id to the list of user favorites
+RemoveFavorite removes a show id to the list of user favorites.

 #### func (*Conn) RemoveRating

 ```go
 func (c *Conn) RemoveRating(rit RatingItemType, id uint64) error
 ```
-RemoveRating removes a user rating for a specific series, episode or banner
+RemoveRating removes a user rating for a specific series, episode or banner.

 #### func (*Conn) Search

 ```go
 func (c *Conn) Search(name string) ([]Search, error)
 ```
-Search searches the TVDB database for shows with the given name
+Search searches the TVDB database for shows with the given name.

 #### func (*Conn) SearchIMDB